 GIMP should have a similar tool, the Path tool.
 I haven’t personally used it, but it should work mostly the same.
-I can’t promise this tutorial is fully useful for GIMP, but it may certainly help in understanding the tool better, allowing you to figure out the finer details for yourself.
+I can’t promise this article is fully useful for GIMP, but it may certainly help in understanding the tool better, allowing you to figure out the finer details for yourself.

 Photoshop Pen Tool: Basics